LOADING ...

 Now I share the memory with family and

-Sleepless nights sure have my life
+Sleepless nights sure riddled my life

 Remembering all of the lost that day

-Is a that cuts like a knife.
+Is a memory cuts like a knife.

 Videos